LeonAntony/rsschool-cv/cv.md

 ===

     ##About me##
-    Hello every one, my name is Antony - im start to learn JavaScript to create gemes.
+    Hello everyone, my name is Antony - im start to learn JavaScript to create gemes.

 ===